 Industry practitioners are typically unfamiliar with best practices of designing and delivering a course.
 Issues commonplace to academicians, such as creating a syllabus, determining appropriate class assignments, and utilizing learning management systems (e.g., Canvas), are areas where practitioners may be lost.
 Providing an orientation that covers many of such critical areas is a key towards successfully utilizing industry practitioners.
 Additionally, assigning a traditional faculty member who serves as a mentor to a practitioner is not uncommon (Shinn, 2018).
 This allows scholarly academic faculty to assist with, among other things, the delivery of the course, documenting assurance of learning and properly delivering feedback to students.
 Department heads must also be actively involved by reviewing student evaluations/feedback with the practitioner faculty to develop strategies for improvement.
-Furthermore, department heads must ensure that opportunities for development and improvement (such as attending teaching conferences and workshops) typically offered to academic-qualified faculty, are also available to industry practitioner faculty.
+Furthermore, department heads may engage with students during the semester for feedback on the practitioner faculty member.
+Lastly, department heads must ensure that opportunities for development and improvement (such as attending teaching conferences and workshops) typically offered to academic-qualified faculty, are also available to industry practitioner faculty.